DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-03-16-adding-a-school-when-there-is-no-javascript-available.md

 When a provider adds a school in Publish teacher training courses (Publish), we use an autocomplete to help users search for schools.

-The autocomplete works well for quickly selecting a school, but it requires JavaScript to be running successfully for it to be used.
+The autocomplete works well for quickly selecting a school, but it requires JavaScript to be working.
 Not everyone has JavaScript, and it doesn’t always run successfully.

 We added a no-JavaScript version of the ‘Add school’ flow, which we can progressively enhance.